wandersick/chmac/README.md

 ## MAC Address Format

-The mac address format can be any of the following:
+The MAC address format can be any of the following:

 ```
 AB-CD-EF-12-34-56